LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 Teachable lets you keep track of your student’s homework.
 You can also use the website to monitor their academic progress.
 Students who complete the course successfully will receive report cards and certificates from their teachers.

 These reinforcements may be found in the curriculum section of your course.
 Teachable has some excellent assessment tools, but they need to gain LearnDash.
+Winner: LearnDash

-To connect Teachable to your preferred email service provider, you must use Zapier, a third-party software.
+To integrate Teachable to your preferred email service provider, you must use Zapier, a third-party software.
 You can also use Zapier or custom APIs to set up webhooks to send updates between your two systems.

 Its native integrations are currently limited to the following: